Diego Rivera: Later years

-When Diego refused to remove Lenin from the painting, he was ordered to leave the US.
-One of Diego's assistants managed to take a few photographs of the work so Diego was able to later recreate it.
+When Rivera refused to remove Lenin from the painting, he was ordered to leave the US.
+One of Rivera's assistants managed to take a few photographs of the work so Diego was able to later recreate it.
 American poet Archibald MacLeish wrote six "irony-laden" poems about the mural.
-The New Yorker magazine published E. B. White's light poem, "I paint what I see: A ballad of artistic integrity", also in response to the controversy with number of sponsors taking offense to it.As a result of the negative publicity, officials in Chicago cancelled their commission for Rivera to paint a mural for the Chicago World's Fair.
-Rivera issued a press statement, saying that he would use the remaining money from his commission at Rockefeller Center to repaint the same mural, over and over, wherever he was asked, until the money ran out.
+The New Yorker magazine published E. B. White's light poem, "I paint what I see: A ballad of artistic integrity", also in response to the controversy with number of sponsors taking offense to it.
+As a result of the negative publicity, officials in Chicago cancelled their commission for Rivera to paint a mural for the Chicago World's Fair.
+Rivera released a press statement, saying that he would use the remaining money from his commission at Rockefeller Center to repaint the same mural, over and over, wherever he was asked, until the money ran out.
 He had been paid in full although the mural was reportedly destroyed.
 There have been rumors that the mural was covered over rather than removed and destroyed, but this has not been confirmed.
 In December 1933, Rivera returned to Mexico.
 He repainted Man at the Crossroads in 1934 in the Palacio de Bellas Artes in Mexico City, calling this version Man, Controller of the Universe.

 On June 5, 1940, invited again by Pflueger, Rivera returned for the last time to the United States to paint a ten-panel mural for the Golden Gate International Exposition in San Francisco.
 His work, Pan American Unity was completed November 29, 1940.
 Rivera painted in front of attendees at the Exposition, which had already opened.
 He received US$1,000 per month and US$1,000 for travel expenses.
 The mural includes representations of two of Pflueger's architectural works, and portraits of Rivera's wife, Frida Kahlo, woodcarver Dudley C. Carter, and actress Paulette Goddard.
 She is shown holding Rivera's hand as they plant a white tree together.
 Rivera's assistants on the mural included Thelma Johnson Streat, a pioneer African-American artist, dancer, and textile designer.
 The mural and its archives are now held by City College of San Francisco.